 - Report any injury to your supervisor as soon as possible, no matter how minor it may appear.
-You may lose the right to workers' componentiation benefits if you do not make a timely report of the injury to your employer.
-The time limit may be as short as 14 days. - Provide your employer with as much information as possible about your injury. - you are not covered by a certified managed care organization (CMCII), you may treat with a doctor of your choice.
-Your employer must notify you in writing if you are covered by a CMCO. - Cooperate with all requests for information concerning your claim.
+You may lose the right to workers' compensation benefits if you do not make a timely report of the injury to your employer.
+The time limit may be as short as 14 days. - Provide your employer with as much information as possible about your injury. - Get any necessary medical treatment as soon as possible.
+If you are not covered by a certified managed care organization (CMCO), you may treat with a doctor of your choice.
+Your employer must notify you in writing if you are covered by a CMCO.